Want to learn how to potty train a puppy in just a few days? Then read on.

 House training your puppy can seem time-consuming, daunting, messy, and plain stressful.
 However, there are several methods listed below which will make the process so much simpler for you.

-House training a full-grown dog is different from house training a puppy.
+House training a full-grown dog is different from potty training a puppy.
 A puppy has a much smaller bladder, a much shorter attention span, and much higher needs regarding care, attention, playing, and companionship.
 Get a quiet full-grown dog if you will be away from your home a lot.
 Puppies require companions or playmates and they will be very lonely if you’re gone a lot.

 Another thing to consider is the fact that puppies love to feel accepted by their pack.
 They do this by gnawing on each other, working each other over with their teeth.
 Form a claw with your hand and scratch and rub your puppy all over to calm him or her down.
 It’s one of the guaranteed ways to make your dog feel calm, loved, and like they belong in your wolf pack.